morenomancosu/fbSim/README.md

 Once you created the profile folder, it will be used by all the other functions of ```fbSim```.
 The profile is permanent, and there is no need to refresh it (as in the case of old access tokens in ```RFacebook```).
 For this reason, it is reccomandable **not** to delete the folder and use it for other sessions.

+IMPORTANT: If any function of fbSim returns an error in which Google Chrome version is taken into account, you might probably have issue with Chrome version.
+If yout installed Chrome is lower than v77.x, you can change the version by adding the ```chrome_ver = xx``` option (where xx is replaced by the frist two digits of your Chrome version).

 ## Navigate Facebook public posts in a page: ```fbSimPosts```